 He has written for The Guardian, Financial Times, Architecture d’Aujourd’hui, Architectural Review, The Enthusiast, Tracés and Parametro, and has appeared as a commentator on BBC World News and Today, France Culture and France Inter.

+Andrew remains active as a researcher, writer and teacher.
 He has taught and lectured throughout Europe, North America and in India and Japan.
 He is currently engaged in book-scale research projects on trees, on rhythm, on Shakespeare and on the theatre paradigm in contemporary architecture; he is a jazz drummer playing and recording at professional level.

 He is familiar with many of the leading global creators in the performing arts and music, and works regularly with them on research, discussion, debate and design projects.
 His closeness to the sector and the possibility to listen intimately to its concerns deeply informs his creative work as an architect.